Protecting your retirement from market volatility

 5. Manage portfolio distributions for tax efficiency

-Distributions from qualified retirement accounts like 401(k)s and traditional IRAs are considered ordinary income by the IRS.
-Carefully managing how much you take out of taxable, tax exempt, and qualified tax deferred accounts—and critically, when you take distributions—is important for seeking to lessen the tax bite and stretching out your savings.
-However, required minimum distribution (RMD) rules that apply to qualified accounts can limit an investor’s ability to control distribution timing to minimize tax costs.
+Distributions from qualified retirement plans, such as a 401(k) plan and traditional IRAs, are considered taxable ordinary income by the IRS.
+Managing how much you take out and when you take it out is important if you’d like to lessen the tax bite and stretch your savings.

 Reducing anxiety in market volatility